THEONETRUEFREEMAN/legacybunny/README.md

 if i dont reply i probably missed your message so if theres something important you need to tell me whisper me

-i return energies ; if you're nice then im nice
+i return energies ; if you're nice then im nice , and the same goes for initiating conversation if you sit with me

 thank you for reading this have a good day okay love u bye